Request a free 15 minute

 Learning Differences, not Learning Difficulties

-Typically, people with the so-called “learning difficulties” of dyslexia, dyspraxia, ADD and maths difficulties are unusually talented at other things.
+Typically, people with the so-called “learning difficulties” of dyslexia, dyspraxia, ADHD and dyscalculia ("maths dyslexia") are unusually talented at other things.
 Frequently, their talents centre around creative or practical skills.
 They are often good at visualisation, have vivid imaginations, and learn through “doing”.

 The Davis® Methods – Tailored Learning for Different Thinkers